paulmarniquet/ogee/README.md

 ### Vision & Goals

-ogee aims to simplify the creation of Open Graph images with customizable templates that cater to different needs:
+ogee aims to simplify the creation of images with customizable templates that cater to different needs:

 - 🎯 **Simplify** the process of creating Open Graph images.
 - 🎨 **Empower** designers and developers with flexible templates.